 Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-Ventilation can remove or dilute an air contaminant if designed property.
+Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
 Employees exposed to confirmed human carcinogens should be authorized to do so by the employer, and work in a regulated area.
 Work should be undertaken in an isolated system such as a "glove-box".
 Employees should wash their hands and arms upon completion of the assigned task and before engaging in other activities not associated with the isolated system.
-Within regulated areas, the carcinogen should be stored in sealed containers, or enclosed in a closed system, including piping systems, with any sample ports or openings closed while the carcinogens are contained within.
+Within regulated areas, the carcinogens should be stored in sealed containers, or enclosed in a closed system, including piping systems, with any sample ports or openings closed while the carcinogens are contained within.
 Open-vessel systems are prohibited.
 Each operation should be provided with continuous local exhaust ventilation so that air movement is always from ordinary work areas to the operation.
-Exhaust air should not be discharged to regulated areas, non-regulated areas on the external environment unless decontaminated.
-Clean make-up air should be introduced in sufficient volume to maintain correct operation of the local exhaust system.
-For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear Personal protection
+Extend operation should be provided with continuous local exhaust ventilation so that air movement is always from ordinary work areas to the operation.
+Extend operation should be provided with continuous local exhaust ventilation so that air movement is always from ordinary work areas to the operation.
+Extend operation should be provided with continuous local exhaus For maintenance and decontamination activities, authorized employees entering the area should be provided with and required to wear clean, impervious garments, including gloves, boots and continuous-air supplied hood.
+Prior to removing protective garments the employee should undergo decontamination and be required to shower upon removal of the garments and hood.
+Except for outdoor systems, regulated areas should be maintained under negative pressure (with respect to non-regulated areas).
+Local exhaust ventilation requires make-up air be supplied in equal volumes to replaced air.
+Laboratory hoods must be designed and maintained so as to draw air inward at an average linear face velocity of 0.76 m/sec with a minimum of 0.64 m/sec.
+Design and construction of the fume hood requires that insertion of any portion of the employees body, other than hands and arms, be disallowed.
+Personal protection